bachiraoun/fullrmc/README.md

 4. Every group can be assigned a different move generator (translation, rotation, a combination of moves generators, etc).
 5. Selection of groups to perform moves can be done manually OR automatically, randomly OR NOT !!

+## To do next
+Elements transmutation and atoms switching is next on our priority list of implementation.

 ## Installation
 fullrmc is still going through testing and further implementations.
 Among others, the Core module is not yet uploaded to github for protection purposes.